-You don’t want your marketing team investing tons of resources only to hand off prospects that are not sales qualified.
+You don’t want your marketing team investing tons of resources only to hand off prospects who are not sales-qualified.

 Speaking of which, you must also create a seamless account handoff process.
 Otherwise, you risk dropping the ball and losing prospects that are on the brink of converting.

 I recommend using both calls and emails to handoff accounts.
 Here’s how this would work.

 - First, you may have the sales development representative (SDR) take the stakeholder through the demo and other necessary follow-up calls.

 - When the prospect converts and needs to be handed over to the Account Executive (AE), the SDR should send the prospect an email introducing the AE.

 - In the email, they should mention that the AE will be joining the next call.
 In the call, have your SDR introduce the client to the AE and vice versa.
 Then, let the AE take over from there.

 Use this process to handle all handoffs.
 For example, if you’re passing the client to a customer success manager, the AE should introduce the manager via email, followed by a call.